edgio-docs/edgio-docs/guides/routing.md

 ### Altering requests and responses

-XDN offers APIs to manipulate request and response headers and cookies.
+{{ PRODUCT_NAME }} offers APIs to manipulate request and response headers and cookies.
 The APIs are:

 | Operation     | Request               | Upstream Response              | Response sent to Browser |
 | ------------- | --------------------- | ------------------------------ | ------------------------ |